 What Is an Electrical Conductor?

-Electrical conductor: conductive part intended to carry a specified electric current [defined in the IEC 60050-195-2021].
+Electrical conductor is a conductive part intended to carry a specified electric current [this term is defined in the IEC 60050-195-2021].
 In another part of the International Electrotechnical Vocabulary, IEC 60050-826, the term in question is defined similarly.

 Note 1 – The term “conductor” is often used for an element the length of which is large with respect to the cross-sectional dimensions, e.g. conductors of a line or of a cable.